Review of Little but Fierce, a complete D&D 5e rewrite for kids!

 Where to find a copy of Little but Fierce:

 Little but Fierce can be found here on DriveThruRPG!
+And you can find the Mara expansion, which includes the barbarian subclass here!

 Please let me know in the comments if you have any questions, have tried Little but Fierce because of this post, or have played Little but Fierce before!